araichev/introducing_geopandas/README.rst

 Introducing GeoPandas
 ***********************
-A presentation at Kiwi Pycon 2017.
+A presentation for Kiwi PyCon 2017 in Auckland, New Zealand.

 Authors